aaafarrr/Auto-Visitor-Blog/README.md

 <!-- License -->
 ## :warning: License

 Distributed under the no License.
+DWYOR !!
+(Do With Your Own Risk).

 <!-- Contact -->